NMAT: New paper PatternAnisha Mukhija

 -Zero marks are awarded for each unanswered question

 The candidate can answer questions freely without the fear of penalty.
-The candidates have a 75-day window to appear for the test thrice, including ‘no-shows’.
-Each attempt has to be at least 15 days apart.
-The test window for the session 2018-2020 was from Oct 5’ 2017 to Dec 18’ 2017.
-This gives them an opportunity to improve their scores.
+The candidates have a 75-day window to appear for the test thrice, including ‘no-shows’ and each attempt has to be at least 15 days apart.
+The test window for this year is from 4th October 2022 to 27th December 202.
+This allows them to improve their scores.
 Each candidate gets a unique but equivalent exam.
 The order of the questions is not fixed.
 There is a review screen at the end of each section where the candidates can check the status of all the questions in that particular section – the number of questions answered, flagged, and left unanswered and move directly to any of these to alter the marked option before submitting the answers.

 The final scores are all scaled scores to account for the difference in the overall difficulty level of the exam.
-The NMAT exam is comparative and not to measure self-performance.
+The NMAT exam is comparative and does not measure self-performance.
 The percentile rank is provided only after all the students have attempted the exam.
 It shows the overall position of the participant in comparison to the others.
-Also, one candidate can register only once.
-No multiple registrations are allowed for NMAT by GMAC.
+Also, one candidate can register only once and no multiple registrations are allowed for NMAT by GMAC.

 Also Read: What is the competition for NMAT?